rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "priority": {
     "type": "string[]",
     "description": "An array of resource IDs.
 Changing this changes the order of default rendering.
 Example: ['skdlj','wyeiu'].
-Changes are made with SETATTRIBUTE, and any resource not explicitly mentioned in the priority list is implied to go to the end of the list."
+Changes are made with SETPROPERTY, and any resource not explicitly mentioned in the priority list is implied to go to the end of the list."
   },
   "logic": {
     "type": Logic[],
-    "description": "Set of Logic objects, computed from SETATTRIBUTE interactions."
+    "description": "Set of Logic objects, computed from SETPROPERTY interactions."
   }
 }
 ```